 Mission & Value

-NEAS is a Chartable Institution with GST Concession, FBT Rebate and Income Tax Exemption.
+NEAS is a Charitable Institution with GST Concession, FBT Rebate and Income Tax Exemption.
+The FAIC will work under the direction of the Board to achieve the NEAS Vision and Mission in accordance with the delegations detailed in this document.

-The Vision for NEAS: Lead global practice in quality assurance in education and training.

-The Mission for NEAS: Support the achievement of quality outcomes for education and training globally; to advance global quality assurance in education and training; and to empower knowledge partnerships with education and training communities.

 Investment decisions made for the Fund are to be done so in a manner that is going to further the NEAS’s ability to achieve its mission and vision both today and into the future.

 Scope

 This IPS sets the parameters for managing the Fund.
-The IPS is to apply to the investment portfolio consisting of the NEASs investable assets as determined by the Board.

-The Board has ultimate fiduciary responsibility for the management of the Fund and has given delegated authority to the Investment Committee.
-The Investment Committee Charter sets out the objectives, responsibilities and procedures.
+The Board has ultimate fiduciary responsibility for the management of the Fund and has given delegated authority to the Finance, Audit and Investment Committee.
+The Finance, Audit and Investment Committee Charter sets out the objectives, responsibilities and procedures.

 An overarching objective of this policy is to enable the NEAS to utilise its assets in a manner that supports long term financial sustainability.
 The IPS is required to be flexible and responsive to both current and future practices, whilst governing the management of funds for the very long term.
 The Board accepts that a portfolio of investments that is diversified across different asset classes, and which is prudently managed by expert advisers, will increase the probability of achieving its investment objectives.

-The investment objective of the Funds is to achieve a sustainable position where NEAS’s cash flow supports and exceeds annual operating expenses.
-It is desirable that, across the funds, capital be preserved and grown.
+The investment objective of the Fund is to achieve a sustainable position where NEAS’s cash flow supports and exceeds annual operating expenses.
+Wherever posisble, capital will be preserved and grown.
 Sound and prudent management of funds and cash flows is required in support of this objective.

 Investment Objectives